-The Company's exposures to shareholders and connected parties, as at the reference date, exceeded the maximum permitted large exposure limits of CySEC's Directive 144-2014-14.
-The Company took immediate actions to rectify the issue within the first quarter of 2016.
+The Company's exposures to shareholders and connected parties, as at the reference date, exceeded the maximum permitted large exposure limits set in accordance with the requirements of Directive 144-2014-14.
+The Company plans to eliminate this exposure by the third quarter of 2017.